-- the holiday is celebrated on the eighth day of the twelfth lunar month;
+- The holiday is celebrated on the eighth day of the twelfth lunar month.

-- the tree under which the Buddha sat has not survived;
+- The tree under which the Buddha sat has not survived.

 - On December 8, people in Japan decorate trees with lanterns.

-How to celebrate
+How to take part

-When is Bodhi Day celebrated in 2022?
+When is Bodhi Day celebrated in 2023?

 Bodhi Day is observed on December 8 each year.